liadko/mypracticum/README.md

 A full-stack platform for psychotherapy training programs—such as Temurot School for Psychotherapy—to manage students’ practical hours.

 * Students log sessions with clients, mentors, or therapists.
-* Administrators review and approve logged hours.
+* Administrators and Mentors review and approve logged hours.
 * Generate comprehensive progress reports.